 Can You Get Caught for Illegal Streaming?

 Yes, you can get caught for illegal streaming.
-It’s not the enforcement, but the holder of the copyright for the content who comes after you.
+It’s not law enforcement, but the holder of the copyright for the content who comes after you — mostly if you engage in P2P streaming.
 Instead of criminal penalties, you may find yourself involved in a civil suit.
 Often people are fined or their internet connection is terminated if they get caught.

 How to Protect Yourself Streaming Movies Online